 a.
 How can epileptic seizures be predicted well in advance of clinical onset, enabling individuals to adjust their behavior accordingly?

 b.
 How can society be designed or organized in such a way that people with epilepsy can participate safely and enjoyably?

+c.
+How can epileptic seizures be detected more accurately at the moment they occur?

 Projects with a different focus should be submitted using an alternative application form available on our website.
 Applications that do not align with this aim will not be considered.